Open-source intelligence: Tools

 Numerous lists of aggregated OSINT content are available on the web.
 The OSINT Framework contains over 30 primary categories of tools and is maintained as an open source project on GitHub.

 Risks for practitioners

-A main hindrance to practical OSINT is the volume of information it has to deal with ("information explosion").
+A main hindrance to practical OSINT is the volume of information it has to deal with information explosion.
 The amount of data being distributed increases at a rate that it becomes difficult to evaluate sources in intelligence analysis.
 To a small degree the work has sometimes been done by amateur crowd-sourcing.

-Accredited journalists have some protection in asking questions, and researching for recognized media outlets.
-Even so, they can be imprisoned, even executed, for seeking out OSINT.
 Private individuals illegally collecting data for a foreign military or intelligence agency is considered espionage in most countries.
-Of course, espionage that is not treason (i.e. betraying one's country of citizenship) has been a tool of statecraft since ancient times.
+Espionage that is not treason (e.g. betraying one's country of citizenship) has been a tool of statecraft since ancient times.